 |Study Period||Start date||Census date||WW date||End date|

-ILO 4: Present project documentation appropriate to the stages of the building procurement process for internal review in an architectural practice
+- Prepare project documentation appropriate to the stages of the building procurement process for internal review in an architectural practice

 |Timetable||View the lecture timetable | View the full unit timetable|